7 Ways To Focus On Fitness To Age Well

 fitness

-But with recent research revealing that most Brits begin to struggle with day-to-day activities — such as walking and going up the stairs — at the age of sixty, it may be time to make the time.
+With recent research revealing that most Brits begin to struggle with day-to-day activities — such as walking and going up the stairs — at the age of 60, it may be time to concentrate on our fitness goals.

 According to research conducted by Total Fitness — a leading health club in the North of England and Wales — 36% of health conscious retirees (over 65s) exercise at least four times a week to fight the signs of aging.